Email Processing in Lua

 Overridden metamethods: None

-The table contains the result of object analysis in Dr.Web vxCube.
+The table contains the result of analyzing the object in Dr.Web vxCube.

 Field